 Is there a problem with corporate venturing today?
-Oh no. Corporate venturing is good, as well as being necessary for our world’s evolution and for the resolution of massive issues.
-As a critical step in the innovation lifecycle, collaboration between small agile innovators and giant industrial strengths is the nuclear fusion that can spark a new life.
-In fact, the problem is how those industrial strengths scout for innovations.
+Oh no. Corporate venturing is necessary for our world’s evolution and for the resolution of massive issues.
+As a critical step in the innovation lifecycle, a collaboration between small agile innovators and giant industrial strengths is the nuclear fusion that can spark a new life.
+In fact, the problem is how those industrial strengths startup scouting

 Think about it.
 In our world that has been pervaded by technology and data, how is it possible that an activity mobilising zillions of dollars still relies on… opportunity and manual search?

 These days, no one would understand running a search on any given topic without asking Google first.
 Right.
 However, when it comes to specific sectoral searches — like in HR (head hunting) or in corporate venturing (startup scouting) — it’s rare to find those who consider it logical to have some form of technology helping with that.
 It is simply not there yet.
 Of course, you can subscribe to a startup database, and you will have your Altavista to scout innovations.
 But where on earth is artificial intelligence in those domains?
 It’s like these sectors are 20 years behind the curve.

 You better start swimmin’ or you’ll sink like a stone, for the times they are a-changin’.
 There is no excuse for running startup scouting activities in the current decade as though the world had not changed.
 Globalisation became a reality, data volume exploded, data science made huge progress, the information age invaded our lives, and real-time is now the norm.
 In the twenties of this century, access to information is universal, immediate, and filtered — and so should startup scouting.

 However, most of today’s corporate venturing connections are still made through opportunities, events, long research projects, or hard-crafted processes (hackathons, corporate incubators, etc).